-originally published in “Wanderlore” in Wyrms Footnotes #2
+Originally published in “Wanderlore” in Wyrm’s Footnotes #2 by Greg Stafford

 The scale is based upon ancient records still extant today, and the game is designed to coordinate written records with out geographical knowledge of Dragon Pass.
 There are, however, more than the usual number of problems in translating the terms of measurement from those documents.
 Several efforts have been made to decipher the measurements we have.
 Yet, despite our current knowledge and experience in dealing with the abstract and obtuse mathematical concepts present in a place like Dragon Pass, it is impossible for us to completely reconcile some of the measurements in the game into terms we recognize today.

 In modern numbers, each hex is between three and five miles in diameter.
 The reasons why units would stop at such a distance and engage in combat vary.
 Some recent scholars have attempted to settle the question of combat and distance in Dragon Pass; below are some summaries from the most profound:

 1. From Aerope Brindle, untitled, Jonstown Compendium, Volume VIII, pp. 128-135

 He believes that the crux lies in the marching distances.
 He states that the measurement of time was a day, but not a solar day.
 Rather, Dragon Pass used the imperial Lunar day, which was much shorter.
 Thus they did not fight at a great distance, but merely walked a shorter distance.